SoftwareAG/c8y-docs/content/cockpit/working-with-dashboards.md

 - This functionality is entirely based on client-side solutions.
 If users have an accurate link to the dashboard, they will still be able to access it.
     {{< /c8y-admon-info >}}

 5. Enable the option **Dashboard template** to share the dashboard with all devices of this type.
-Option available for devices dashboards only.
+This option is only available for devices dashboards.

 6. In the **Appearance** tab you can select a theme for the dashboard (one of "Match UI", "Light", "Dark" or "Branded") and a default header style for the widgets (one of "Regular", "Border", "Overlay", or "Hidden").
 Moreover, you can change the default widget margin (default value is 12 px).
 7. Enable the option **Translate widget titles if possible**, to have the widget title translated every time the language is changed.